Industry-Scale Orchestrated Federated Learning for Drug Discovery: Platform Blueprint

 \subsubsection{Decentralised Administration}

 A decentralised approach had to be implemented to meet with the strong confidentiality requirements of MELLODDY and to allow for the industry partners' private and sensitive data sets to be kept in their respective private IT environments.
 This also required specific processes and operation sequences to be developed.
-In particular:

-\begin{itemize} \item Partners set up and maintained their own IT platform component environments including their data sets to which they were the only one to have access; \item As such, each partner was represented for IT operations by an "Operational Contact" in the project, trained to deploy the infrastructure and the application layers of the platform, to register the data sets and to perform the various IT operations required at the different phases of the project; \item A detailed coordination approach was elaborated, to be able to lead and manage all the technical operations to be carried out by the different partners' Operational Contacts. \end{itemize}
+In particular: (1) partners set up and maintained their own IT platform component environments, (2) each partner was represented for IT operations by an "Operational Contact" in the project, and (3) a detailed coordination approach was elaborated.